mikelun/pfp-chat/README.md

 npm run start
 ```

-## How to add planet for your NFT collection?
+## How to add planet for your NFT collection?s
 Сurrently, collections are supported only from eth mainnet.
 1. Generate the planet for your NFT collection here: [Planet Generator](https://deep-fold.itch.io/pixel-planet-generator).
 Make the field Pixels equal to 50.
 Generate your planet, then select spritesheet and set Frames(Width) equal to 50, Frames(Height) equal to 1.
 Then create the folder in ```public/assets/projects/``` with your collection name and save your planet there.
 You will have something like this
 ```